dmarkrollins/sequent/README.md

 #### Choose Background Pattern

-you can also your team's preferred background pattern.
-This feature was created "just for fun" but lets your team make Sequent your own by choosing one of 15 or so unique background patterns.
+Make Sequent your own by setting your team's preferred background pattern.
+This feature was created "just for fun" with 20 or so unique background patterns.

 Check it out and let us know what you think.